-One of the most common workloads that MSPs support for their customers are line-of-business applications with a SQL Server database back-end.
+One of the most common workloads that managed service providers (MSPs) support for their customers are line-of-business applications with a SQL Server database back-end.
 This also happens to be one of the more popular Azure workloads.
 Microsoft has created several SQL offerings in Azure, including Azure SQL and SQL Managed Instance.
 However, most MSPs prefer to start out with a traditional VM in Azure running a full version of SQL Server just like it does on-premises.

 In this article, we will review all available SQL options in Azure with a special focus on licensing considerations when running SQL Server on a Windows VM.
 We’ll clear up some common misconceptions and focus on cost implications of each licensing scenario.